cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 #### Continuously Vesting Accounts

-To determine the amount of coins that are vested for a given block `B`, the following is performed:
+To determine the amount of coins that are vested for a given block time `T`, the following is performed:

-1. Compute `X := B.Time - StartTime`
+1. Compute `X := T - StartTime`
 2. Compute `Y := EndTime - StartTime`
 3. Compute `V' := OV * (X / Y)`
 4. Compute `V := OV - V'`